Super Chief: "Hollywood mystique"

-The Super Chief was a near-instant success among travelers who appreciated its modern, air-conditioned cars, private bedrooms, high amenity levels, and smooth ride.
-The train was staffed with top-of-the-line crews ingrained with the best traditions of the railroad and drew passengers not only from other railroads but from other Santa Fe trains such as the Chief.
+The Super Chief has been characterized as a near-instant success among travelers who appreciated its modern, air-conditioned cars, private bedrooms, amenities, and smooth ride.
+The train drew passengers not only from other railroads but from other Santa Fe trains such as the Chief.

 The Super Chief quickly became "the" train to ride between Chicago and Los Angeles, much as New York Central's 20th Century Limited was the favored travel option of the time for the East Coast-bound.
 To acquaint passengers with the various points of interest located along the route, Santa Fe built seven signs marking such notable features as the Continental Divide and Raton Pass.

 In the mid-1940s, company president Fred G. Gurley went to great lengths to solicit business from California's motion picture industry.
 A passenger agent was located in Hollywood specifically for the purpose of maintaining close contact with the movie studios.
 The train stopped at Pasadena to allow celebrities to board away from the "hustle and bustle" of Los Angeles' Union Passenger Terminal (LAUPT).
 When the Santa Fe was notified that a particular celebrity was going to be traveling on the Super Chief, a press release was issued to allow the media to interview and photograph the star.

 Legendary jazz pianist Fats Waller died of pneumonia at the age of 39 on board the Super Chief on December 15, 1943.

 In time, the passenger list would include many Hollywood stars, such as Richard Burton and Elizabeth Taylor, Humphrey Bogart and Lauren Bacall, Dean Martin and Jerry Lewis, Desi Arnaz and Lucille Ball, James Cagney, Judy Garland and Bing Crosby.
 The train's appeal was not limited to those in the entertainment industry, as it also played host to former presidents Harry S. Truman and Dwight D. Eisenhower, and their wives.

 Several radio and TV episodes of the Jack Benny Show had plotlines involving the cast travelling on the Super Chief.
 In one, a tout at Los Angeles Union Station tried to convince Jack to take the El Capitan instead.